Home

 Everyone in Oshkosh said the Cub flight home would take longer than the flight out.... there will be headwinds instead of tailwinds.

-Mark and I had to come home to get back to work.
-The rest of the Cub team will bring her home.
+Mark and I had to come home.
+The rest of the Cub team brought her home.

 They packed up the RV, stowed their plaque safely away and started the adventure home.
-They will take the northern route back so they can see a different section of the country.
+They took the northern route back so they could see a different section of the country.

 Day 1 - Sunday, August 2, 2009